ptitSeb/box64/docs/README.md

 Notes about GTK programs
 ----

-GTK libraries are not wrapped yet on box64 (contrary to box86).
-Many games use gtk (setup too), like Unity game for the Screen Selection dialog.
-While Unity games can run without that dialog (using the default setup), many just can't.
-For now, you'll need to put the set of gtk x86_64 libraries in the game folder (or some other folder known by box64) to get gtk support.
-GTK Wrapping is planned on box64.
+GTK libraries are now wrapped on box64, bu only gtk2, not gtk3 (contrary to box86).

 ----